Welcome to MANZ

 As a professional membership organisation representing professional massage therapists from all over New Zealand, Massage Aotearoa New Zealand Incorporated (MANZ) is governed by Te Rōpū Kaitiaki/Executive Committee made up of members that represent the variety of professional backgrounds that MANZ members come from.

 Te Rōpū Kaitiaki is responsible for carrying out all matters related to the objectives of the association as set out in the Constitution, setting the strategic direction of the organisation and ensuring that the business and affairs of MANZ are well managed and consistent with the Constitution and Rules of the association.
-The committee consists of 2 Co-chairs, a Treasurer, an Education Officer and 5 non-specific Te Rōpū Kaitiaki/Executive Committee members.
+The committee consists of 2 Co-chairs, a Treasurer, Secretary, an Education Officer and 5 non-specific Te Rōpū Kaitiaki/Executive Committee members.
 Executive positions are elected at the Annual General Meeting (AGM) and positions are held for a period of two years.
 Each Executive Committee member has a specific portfolio of responsibilities and tasks.
-In addition to executive positions, there are also some non-executive positions - NZQA Liaison and 2 Magazine Editors, and an Education sub-committee.
+In addition to executive positions, there are also some non-executive positions - NZQA Liaison and 2 Magazine Editors (currebtly on hold), and an Education sub-committee.
 The non-executive roles are elected at the AGM and are held for one year.

 Organisational structure